 This course explores ethical issues faced by members of a complex technological society and by professionals in a technology-related field.
 Topics covered include professional ethics, ethical decision making, privacy issues, intellectual property, and technology issues relating to software development, productivity, and computer crime.
 Extensive research on current issues is expected.

-This course expands on the concept of CGI programming introduced in COMS 2163.
 Topics include features of web forms and CGI processing via a scripting language.
 Basic database interaction and Server- Side Includes (SSI), client-side implementation of pop-up windows, form validation, cookies, security, and other concepts will also be discussed.

 Prerequisites: COMS 2213 and 3913

 Concepts, implementation, and application of trees, hashing, graphs, and other advanced data structures will be studied.